 Crimes of Extortion

-Under Florida law, the term “extortion” involves the use of threats, coercion, or intimidation to obtain money or other things of value such as goods or services.
+Under Florida law, extortion involves the use of threats, coercion, or intimidation to obtain money or other things of value, such as goods or services.
 Within the definition, even a threat to a person’s mental well-being can constitute a threat of injury.
+The courts have held that the threatened injury does not necessarily have to be a threat of physical injury.

 In recent years, the number of cyberextortion crimes has risen.
 In these cases, a person (who often has no prior relationship with the victim) steals a secret from the victim electronically or by hacking into their computer.